A little bit about me

 I am blessed to have the guidance of wonderful teachers, who continue to inspire me and support my yoga practice.
 It is a pleasure and an honour to be your student and it is through your teachings that I continue to grow.

 To you I am always grateful: Sarah Hatcher, for your friendship and your guidance on and off the mat.
-Judy Cameron, Nicola Goodall and Janet Balaskas, for your vast knowledge and infinite kindness.
+Judy Cameron, Beverley Bruce, Nicola Goodall and Janet Balaskas: For your vast knowledge and infinite kindness.
 Helen Gillespie, Angie Lake.
 Julie Amers, Clare Stpehen and the Iyengar Yoga Centre in Edinburgh - Thank you!

 To you my dear students, know that I also learn from you each time we meet.
 Thank you for trusting me to be your teacher and holding space for you and for allowing me to share with you this practice.